xusiai/dotfiles/README.md

 - [Kiddae](https://github.com/kiddae) for the lovely tool that is colorer.
 - [Siduck](https://github.com/siduck) for his amazing dotfiles which I used for inspiration (and at some point served as templates for mine).
 - [adi1090x](https://github.com/adi1090x) for the beautiful ncmpcpp config.
+- [Manas140](https://github.com/Manas140) for a few scripts.
+- A number of other amazing people who I don't remember.
+If you see something that's yours and you're not mentioned let me know.

 ## MISCELLANEOUS
 - If you don't like bspwm you should check out [Hypr](https://github.com/vaxerski/Hypr).
 It is an amazing WM with sleek animations and an active dev who listens to feedback.